Why This Recipe Works

 Corn on the cob, white bread with butter, and mashed potatoes, for serving

-Preheat oven to 200°F. In a shallow bowl, season flour with salt and pepper.
+Preheat oven to 200°F (90°C).
+In a shallow bowl, season flour with salt and pepper.
 Season chicken lightly with salt and pepper and dredge each piece in flour, shaking off excess.
 Reserve seasoned flour.

-In a large cast iron or heavy non stick skillet, heat 1/4 inch oil over high heat to 350°F. Carefully lay chicken pieces in hot oil, skin side down, and fry until lightly browned, 1-2 minutes.
+In a large cast iron or heavy nonstick skillet, heat 1/4 inch oil over high heat to 350°F (177°C).
+Carefully lay chicken pieces in hot oil, skin side down, and fry until lightly browned, 1-2 minutes.
 Using tongs, turn chicken and brown lightly on other side.
 Turn chicken once more so that it's skin side down again and cover skillet.
-Cook, covered for 2 minutes.
-Remove cover and continue frying chicken, turning as necessary, until will browned on both sides and just cooked through, about 5 minutes longer.
+Cook, covered, for 2 minutes.
+Remove cover and continue frying chicken, turning as necessary, until well browned on both sides and just cooked through, about 5 minutes longer.
 Transfer chicken to a wire rack set over a baking sheet and sprinkle lightly with salt.
 Transfer to oven to keep warm.

 Load chicken onto plates and pour gravy on top.
 Serve with sides like ears of corn, soft white bread and butter, and mashed potatoes.